Nolan Jones Player Props: Rockies vs. Mets

-On Saturday, Nolan Jones (on the back of going 0-for-3) and the Colorado Rockies face the New York Mets, whose starting pitcher will be Justin Verlander.
-First pitch is at 9:10 PM ET.
+The Colorado Rockies and Nolan Jones, who went 2-for-4 with a double and two RBI last time out, take on Tylor Megill and the New York Mets at Coors Field, Sunday at 3:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Mets.
+In his most recent game, he had two hits (going 2-for-4 with a double and two RBI) against the Mets.

 Nolan Jones Game Info & Props vs. the Mets